-Our CalFresh Health Living program (formerly SNAP-Ed) brings science based education on healthy eating and being active to youth and the community.
-With the right information, everyone has the opportunity to "make the healthy choice the easy choice".
+Our CalFresh Health Living program (formerly SNAP-Ed) brings science-based education on healthy eating and being active to youth and the community.
+With the right information, everyone has the opportunity 'to make the healthy choice the easy choice."
 This includes:

 Eating a variety of fruits and vegetables

-Replacing sugary beverages with water, and,
+Replacing sugary beverages with water

 Enjoying fun, low-cost physical activity each day

-Working with community partners, we look for potential policy, systems and environmental change strategies to improve the health of our community.
+We look for potential policy, systems and environmental change strategies to improve the health of our community.

-From October to December 2017, our Educators provided “healthy eating and being active” classroom instruction to over 550 students in 24 classrooms at Mariposa Elementary School, Lake Don Pedro Elementary, and Greeley Hill Elementary School.
+Each year our Educators provided “healthy eating and being active” classroom instruction to over 550 students in 24 classrooms at Mariposa Elementary School, Lake Don Pedro Elementary, and Greeley Hill Elementary School.
 Our interactive curriculum is standards based, and features tastings, physical activity, and parent newsletters.

 We are an active participant on the Mariposa County Unified School District (MCUSD) School Wellness Policy Committee, providing technical assistance on USDA required policy updates for school wellness policies.

-Assist with school garden refurbishment and maintenance in alignment with our garden based curriculum.
+Assist with school garden refurbishment and maintenance in alignment with our garden-based curriculum.

-Future plans: Collaborate with local food pantries, and Merced County Food Bank to implement healthy food choice and donation strategies.
+Collaborate with local food pantries, and Merced County Food Bank to implement healthy food choice and donation strategies.